 St. Luke’s Free Medical Clinic is named after the disciple and physician, Luke.
 The Clinic was born from an interdenominational vision to provide free quality healthcare to low-income uninsured individuals.

 The Rev. Dr. Clay Turner, former director of The Church of the Advent, brought the seed for this ministry to our community from Roanoke, Virginia.
 He had seen the tremendous impact that free clinic services had on that community and saw a similar need in Spartanburg.
 Dr. Turner and Rev. Benjamin Snoddy of Mt.
 Moriah Baptist Church led the effort by talking with local physicians and other interested citizens to gauge the need and interest for the idea of a free clinic.
 Dr. Turner invited the director of the Roanoke clinic to Spartanburg in the spring of 1991 to share her experience in providing health care to the uninsured.

 After exploring many options in the community, we were fortunate that the descendants of John B. Cleveland decided to donate the old Georgia Cleveland Home to St. Luke’s.
-Built in 1907, this old building was a perfect new home for our clinic.
+Erected in 1907 as the first hospital in Spartanburg, this old building provided a perfect new home for our clinic.
 It changed hands in 1921 when Spartanburg General Hospital was chartered.
 Mr. Cleveland bought the structure and transformed it into a residential facility for elderly ladies.
 He named it after his wife, Georgia Alden Cleveland.

 A successful capital campaign raised the money needed to renovate the building and bring it full circle to become a medical facility once again.
 Furnishings were donated to outfit our new surroundings, and we saw our first patients in the “new” building in April of 2001.
 In this facility, rich with history and very much a part of the present, volunteers make it possible to meet the needs of Spartanburg’s uninsured.